pubky/pubky-knowledge-base/Glossary.md

 Self-issued, signed DNS-like records published to the Mainline DHT.
 Each record is tied to a public key and contains information like Homeserver locations.

 **[[PKDNS]]**
-DNS server that resolves public key domains by fetching PKARR records from the Mainline DHT, bridging traditional DNS with decentralized identity.
+DNS server that resolves public-key domains by fetching PKARR records from the Mainline DHT, bridging traditional DNS with decentralized identity.

 **Public Key**
 The public half of a cryptographic key pair.
 In Pubky, this serves as your permanent, self-sovereign identity (often called a "pubky").

 **Pubky**
 1. The decentralized web protocol and ecosystem
-2. A user's public key identity (e.g., "my pubky is z4e8s...")
+2. A user's public-key identity (e.g., "my pubky is z4e8s...")

 **[[Explore/PubkyApp/Introduction|Pubky App]]**
 Social media application demonstrating Pubky Core capabilities.
 Currently live at [pubky.app](https://pubky.app) as MVP, with next-gen "Franky" client in development.